abuiles/ember-101/manuscript/hands-on.md

     </tr>
   </thead>
   <tbody>
-    {{#each model as |article|}}
+    {{#each model as |loan|}}
-      {{articles/article-row
-        article=article
-        save="save"
-        articleStates=possibleStates
+      {{loans/loan-row
+        loan=loan
+        save=(action save)
       }}
     {{/each}}
   </tbody>
 </table>
 ~~~~~~~~

-We are iterating over every article in the model and then rendering an
+We are iterating over every loan in the model and then rendering an
-articles-row component for each of them, we are passing as attributes
+loans-row component for each of them, we are passing as attributes the
-the article, bounding the save action to another action which is also
+loan, bounding the save action to another action which is also called
-called "save" and finally binding the `articleStates` to the list of
-`possibleStates` in the controller.
-We could have call both properties
-the same but we did not, so we could demonstrate that we are only
-assigning variables, currently is a two-way binding, meaning that if
-we modify the list in any of the component then it will be modified in
-the controller too, in future versions will be able to specify a
-one-way binding meaning that this data will be read-only.

-To clarify a bit further, with `save="save"` as soon as we call
-`this.sendAction('save', article)` then if the controller has an
-action called save, it will be called otherwise it will keep bubbling
-as any other action (controller, route, parents and so on).
+save.

 I> In upcoming versions of ember, we'll be able to use components as
 I> if they were just another HTML tag, so we could write
-I> <articles/article-row> instead of {{articles/article-row}}.
+I> <loans/loan-row> instead of {{loans/article-row}}.

 If we open the **ember-inspector**, open the view tree and then select
 components, we will notice that every component is displayed